 - Fructose.
 Natural fruit sugar.
 The main concern with fructose is that it is metabolized very rapidly, causing a “sugar high” and potentially leading to excess fat accumulation in the liver.

 - Glucose.
 Simple sugar.
 Usually obtained from corn.

 - Glutamic acid.
 Another name for monosodium glutamate (see below).

 - Glycerol.
-Used to add moisture to fat-free foods.
+Also known as glycerin.
+Used to add moisture to fat-free foods and to stabilize foods that contain both water and oil.
+Also serves as a thickener and a sweetener.
 May enhance athletic performance.

 - Gum arabic.
 A water-soluble gum obtained from the sap of the acacia tree.
 Used as a thickener.
 May promote beneficial bacterial growth in the gut, enhance feelings of fullness after a meal, reduce inflammation, and help regulate hormone production.
 Large amounts may cause indigestion and related gastrointestinal symptoms.

 - Hydrolyzed protein.
 Proteins that have been chemically broken down into amino acids.
 Used to enhance flavors because the amino acid glutamate tends to join with any available sodium to form monosodium glutamate, known for its savory taste.

 - Inulin.
 A soluble fiber extracted from chicory root by means of a solvent; inulin can also be synthesized from sucrose.
 Used to create high-fiber, low-calorie foods.
 Helps satiate hunger, relieve constipation, increase calcium absorption, and encourage the growth of beneficial bacteria in the digestive system.
 A few individuals may experience gastric discomfort after eating it.

 - Lactic acid.
 Obtained from dairy products.
 Used to make food more acidic, whether to promote fermentation, long shelf life, or just tart flavor.
 Thought to be harmless.